 Nursing Licensure Compact (NLC) For Texas

 If you have questions or concerns about something that could impact your nursing license, call to schedule a free consultation with a nurses attorney, (512) 829-5619.
-Please note that we only help nurses, nursing students, and nursing applicants – with licensing and disciplinary issues.
+Note that the free consultation is ONLY for professional licensing matters.

 In the U.S., each state has a separate Nursing Practice Act, set by the state legislature and enforced by the state board of nursing.

 To practice in different states, you need a separate nursing license for each state.
 But the Nurse License Compact (NLC) provides an important and practical exception to this rule.
 Texas is one of the states that participates in the Nurse Licensing Compact, and if you have an active Texas nursing license, you essentially are granted “multi-state” licensure.
 See below for a list of the states that participate in the NLC.
 If a state isn't listed, it most likely requires a separate license.